mohammadshahidbeigh/knowitall-chatbot/README.md

 $ npm start
 ```

-Head over to https://vitejs.dev/ to learn more about using vite
+Head over to https://vitejs.dev/ to learn more about using vite.
 ## Usage

 1. Set up your environment variables: